reinert/requestor/README.md

 Requestor is developed on top of three main pillars: (1) **Interoperability**, (2) **Simplicity**, and (3) **Extensibility**.
-In that fashion, **requestor-core** is developed in vanilla Java 5 syntax what makes it compatible with any Java based platform.
-To provide a fully working implementation, Requestor impls are required to implement only the dispatching mechanism through the wire (two functions basically).
-Currently, there are two requestor impls available:
+In that fashion, **requestor-core** is developed in vanilla Java 5 syntax what makes it compatible with any Java based platform and transpilable to other languages.
+To provide a fully working implementation, Requestor impls are required to implement the dispatching mechanism through the wire.
+Currently, there are two requestor impls
-**requestor-javanet** for JVM/Android and **requestor-gwt** for GWT2.
+available: **requestor-javanet** for JVM/Android and **requestor-gwt** for GWT2.

 ## Preview